 - Add up the totals from above and compare this total to the cost of the different Swiss train travel pass options mentioned above.

-If the cost of the individual Swiss train journeys and attractions you plan on visiting are more than the Swiss tourist pass, then you will benefit from purchasing a pass.
+If the cost of the individual Swiss train journeys and attractions you plan on visiting are more than the Swiss Travel Pass price, then you will benefit from purchasing a pass.

 Best place to buy Swiss Travel Pass

-Whilst you can buy the Swiss Pass at most rail stations in Switzerland, in order to start using your pass as soon as you arrive in Switzerland, the best place to buy Swiss Travel pass is online.
+Whilst you can buy this Switzerland Travel Pass at most rail stations in Switzerland, in order to start using your pass as soon as you arrive in Switzerland, the best place to buy Swiss Travel pass is online.

 Unlike some other European rail passes, with the Swiss pass you can print them out at home, which makes purchasing them online super easy and convenient.
 Click here to purchase your Swiss Travel Card and then as soon you arrive in Switzerland you can start taking advantage of all the benefits that comes with the pass.